Sharda University Admissions 2025

 To save your time, figure out if you are comfortable answering all the questions except case-based MCQs.
 You can choose to skip answering them since there is a choice for up to 10 MCQs.

-Since, only around a month’s duration is left for the CUET Maths exam, so instead of going through all the NCERT concepts, students should go for a visual option to recall them.
-For this, we have mind maps (see screenshots below) for every single NCERT chapter (including the deleted ones from board syllabus) that helps students revise -
+Since only around a month’s duration is left for the CUET Maths exam, instead of going through all the NCERT concepts, students should go for a visual option to recall them.
+For this, we have mind maps (see screenshots below) for every single NCERT chapter (including the deleted ones from the board syllabus) that help students revise -

 All NCERT topics and sub-topics